-One thing to bear in mind with the Colorplan is that is isn't just heavier than a normal 35mm slide projector lens, it's also quite a bit longer, so it requires a slightly different adaptation method than I would use for most 35mm slide projector lenses, but it still works well with my normal M52-M42 36-90mm focusing helicoid.
+One thing to bear in mind with the Colorplan is that it isn't just heavier than a normal 35mm slide projector lens, it's also quite a bit longer, so it requires a slightly different adaptation method than I would use for most 35mm slide projector lenses, but it still works well with my normal M52-M42 36-90mm focusing helicoid.
 Here is a full list of all the things I used to adapt this lens:

 - An M52-M42 36-90mm focusing helicoid available from Amazon or eBay

 - A standard M42 to Sony E mount adapter available on Amazon or eBay

 - An ultra-slim M42 to Sony E mount adapter available on Amazon or eBay

 - Black electrical tape.

 And here is my method for adapting this lens:

-The barrel of the Colorplan lens is wider than a normal 35mm slide projector lens, so it will fit through the outer tube of the M52-M42 focussing helicoid with a lot of space to spare, but not the inner tube.
-But the lens barrel is also so long that even if it did fit through the inner tube is would poke too far out of the back of the lens we're making, so that is a good thing.
-What we need to do it place the Colorplan so the back of the lens rests on the inner tube of the focussing helicoid.
+The barrel of the Colorplan lens is wider than a normal 35mm slide projector lens, but it will still fit through the outer tube of the M52-M42 focussing helicoid with a plenty of space to spare, but it won't fit within the inner tube.
+But the lens barrel is also so long that even if it did fit through the inner tube is would poke out of the back of the adapted lens.
+Instead the lens barrel with rest on the inner tube of the focussing helicoid.
 So what we need to do is wrap black electrical around the lens barel so the tape is about 1cm or so from the bottom of the lens and the diameter of the lens is approximately 50.3-50.4mm wide.
 (If you don't have a set of digital callipers to measure the diameter just add and remove layers of tape until you get a snug fit.)